galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 1. Determine the topic
 2. Create a workflow
-4. Find a good toy dataset and upload it to Zenodo
+3. Find a good toy dataset and upload it to Zenodo
-2. Create the skeleton for the tutorial
+4. Create the skeleton for the tutorial
-3. Add some metadata
+5. Add the skeleton to the training material
-5. Write the tutorial
+6. Write the tutorial
+7. Keep track of the changes
-7. Add slides (optional)
+8. Add slides (optional)
+9. Submit as a Pull Request to GitHub

 For the next times, you can make it quicker.